chadi-kazan/trading_system/README.md

 - `report` – Inspect previously generated CSV reports.
 - `health` – Evaluate drawdown and sector health of a portfolio snapshot.
 - `notebook` – Copy the prebuilt analysis notebook to a destination workspace.
+- `refresh-fundamentals` - Download and cache Alpha Vantage fundamentals for seed symbols.
+- `schedule-fundamentals` - Run the fundamentals cache automation loop using configured schedules.
 - `refresh-russell` - Download the latest Russell 2000 constituent list.

 Example help: